TerableMods/Quickport-DG/README.md

 - You must meet the ilvl requirements to teleport to a dungeon
 - All teleporting replicates using the Vanguard window and is 100% safe
+- Might say your item level is too low if you have no daily vanguards remaining

 ---